mcasperson/SuseBuildpacks/introduction.md

 id = "heroku-20"
 ```

-The schema for the `buildpack.toml` file is documented [here](https://buildpacks.io/docs/reference/spec/buildpack-api/#schema), but we'll break down the example file here.
+The schema for the `buildpack.toml` file is documented [here](https://buildpacks.io/docs/reference/spec/buildpack-api/#schema), but we'll break down the example file below.

 The `api` property defines the buildpack API version the buildpack adheres to: